kh8fb/tensormask-segmentation-server/README.md

 ### Usage
 Activate the server directly from the command line with

-	 intgrads-images -bp /path/to/bit_model.pth --cpu

-OR

-	intgrads-images -lb /path/to/lanet_model.pth --cuda
+	 tensormask-server -tp /path/to/tensormask_model.pkl -cp /path/to/config_file.yaml

 This command starts the server and load the model so that it's ready to go when called upon.
-The pretrained and finetuned BiT and LaNet models can be downloaded from this [Google drive folder](https://drive.google.com/drive/u/0/folders/1KtuVv2GPtbcuy9fifuCXySuqQhcPc-nO)
+The pretrained and finetuned TensorMask model can be downloaded from this [Google drive folder]()

 You can provide additional arguments such as the hostname, port, and a cuda flag.